Hand with Reflecting Sphere

-Self-portraits in reflective, spherical surfaces are common in Escher's work, and this image is the most prominent and famous example.
+Self-portraits in reflective, spherical surfaces are common in Escher's work.
 In much of his self-portraiture of this type, Escher is in the act of drawing the sphere, whereas in this image he is seated and gazing into it.
 On the walls there are several framed pictures, one of which appears to be of an Indonesian shadow puppet.